fabogit/web-socket/README.md

 then open `ws-browser-api.html` file to connect the client to ws server (and check the browser console)

 ## socket.IO

+Will use `socket.io` (client & server) to create a websocket connection

 install server packages